-- 22. Financial risk management (continued) - (b) Credit risk (continued) - B. Expected credit loss measurement (continued) - B.2 Key judgments and assumptions (continued) - (ii) Definition of default and credit-impaired assets (continued): - 2) (Continued) - The counterparty is in breach of financial covenant(s); - An active market for that financial asset has disappeared because of financial difficulties; - Concessions have been made by the lender relating to the counterparty's financial difficulty; - It is becoming probable that the counterparty will enter bankruptcy; - Financial assets are purchased or originated at a deep discount that reflects the incurred credit losses.
+- (b) Credit risk (continued) - B. Expected credit loss measurement (continued) - B.2 Key judgments and assumptions (continued) - (ii) Definition of default and credit-impaired assets (continued): - 2) (Continued) - The counterparty is in breach of financial covenant(s); - An active market for that financial asset has disappeared because of financial difficulties; - Concessions have been made by the lender relating to the counterparty's financial difficulty; - It is becoming probable that the counterparty will enter bankruptcy; - Financial assets are purchased or originated at a deep discount that reflects the incurred credit losses.